benshanahan1/display/README.md

 # Display

-Lightweight C shared library for tracing to console.
+Lightweight C shared library for tracing to the console.